Intracytoplasmic Sperm Injection for Infertility

 - The risk of conceiving a multiple pregnancy is directly related to the number of embryos transferred to a woman's uterus.
 Multiple pregnancies are high-risk for both a mother and her fetuses.

 There may be a higher risk of birth defects for babies conceived by certain assisted reproductive techniques, such as ICSI.
-Talk with your doctor about these possible risks.
+Talk with your doctor about these risks.

 Treatment success versus the risk of multiple pregnancy

-For a woman over age 35 to maximize her chances of conceiving with her own eggs and carrying a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
+For a woman over age 35 to maximize her chances of conceiving with her own eggs and having a healthy pregnancy, she may choose to have more embryos transferred than a younger woman would.
 But this increases her risk of multiple pregnancy.

 What To Think About